anayjoshi/anayjoshi.github.io/_posts/2014-12-31-my-story-with-haskell.md

 ## Chapter 4.
 Reunion

 Fast forward an year.
 At work, my primary language was Python.
 By now, `iterators`, `decorators`, `generators` were in my Python toolbox.
-I had seen elements of functional programming in Python by now.
+I had seen elements of functional & lazy programming in Python by now.
 Occasionally, I started to come across blog posts which talked about `itertools` & how Haskell had influenced Python.
 Nostalgia.
 I was back on Haskell in my after office hours.

 ## Chapter 5.
 Love